tidyverse/tidyverse.org/content/blog/2019-11-dtplyr-1-0-0/index.markdown

 date: '2019-11-08'
 slug: dtplyr-1-0-0
 description: |
-  A total rewrite of dtplyr is now available on CRAN; it now performs computation lazily (like dbplyr), making it much more performant.
+  A total rewrite of dtplyr is now available on CRAN; it performs computation lazily (like dbplyr), making it much more performant.
 categories:
   - package